argoproj/argo-events/docs/service-accounts.md

 ## Service Account for Trigged Workflows (or other K8s resources)

-When your Sensor is used to trigger a Workflow, you need to configure the Service Account used in the Workflow spec (**NOT** `spec.template.serviceAccountName`) following the [instruction](https://github.com/argoproj/argo/blob/master/docs/service-accounts.md) of Argo Workflow.
+When the Sensor is used to trigger a Workflow, you need to configure the Service Account used in the Workflow spec (**NOT** `spec.template.serviceAccountName`) following the [instruction](https://github.com/argoproj/argo/blob/master/docs/service-accounts.md) of Argo Workflow.